elsms/Italian-Households-Savings-and-Investments/README.md

 The data used is available in this [folder](Data).

 # Methodology
-Two models are developed, using the following strategies:
+Two models are developed using the following strategies:
-* linear regression
+* Linear regression
-* logistic regression
+* Logistic regression

 ### Linear Regression
-A linear regression model is developed to estimate the variation of the output, savings, based on demographic and economic predictors.
-The inputs considered are:
+A linear regression model is developed to estimate variation in the dependent variable, *savings*, based on demographic and economic predictors.
+The explanatory variables considered include *geographical area*, *number of children*, *household size*, *sex*, *educational attainment*, *marital status*, *age*, *financial assets*, *net income*, and *consumption*.
-* geographical area
-* number of children
-* number of components in the household
-* sex
-* educational attainment
-* marital status
-* age
-* financial assets
-* net income
-* consumption

-Given the strong positive correlation between the dependent variable and net income, a logarithmic transformation to both is applied in order to mitigate skewness.
-The improvement in the R2 of the model with the transformation indicates that the transformed variables better explain the variability in the output.
+Given the strong positive correlation between *savings* and *net income*, a logarithmic transformation is applied to both variables to mitigate skewness and stabilize variance.
+The resulting improvement in the model’s R<sup>2</sup> indicates that the transformed specification better captures variability in the output.

-Finally, to account for potential heteroskedasticity, as the variance of the error term may vary with the regressors, the robust option in Stata is used.
+Finally, to address potential heteroskedasticity, where the variance of the error term may depend on the regressors, robust standard errors are estimated, improving the reliability of statistical inference.

 # Key findings